Cutoff for mixtures of permuted Markov chains: reversible case: First moment argument, quasi-trees

 \subsection{Quasi-trees}

 We now define quasi-trees, which are designed to be an infinite approximation of the graph $G^{\ast}$.
 The same terminology and notation is used as in the finite setting to emphasize analogies.
-This abuse is justified by the fact that later, both settings will be coupled so that quantities with matching terminology or notation will be equal.
+This abuse is justified by the fact that later, the two settings will be coupled so that quantities with matching terminology or notation will be equal.
 If necessary, we will introduce distinct notation.

-\begin{definition} A rooted quasi-tree is a $4$-tuple $(\cG, O, \eta, \iota)$ where $\cG = (\cV, \cE)$ is an non-oriented graph, $O \in \cV$ is a distinguished vertex and $\iota$ is a map $\iota: \cV \rightarrow V$ that labels vertices of $\cG$ with states in $V$.
-We call $\iota(x)$ the type of the vertex $x \in V$.
+\begin{definition} A rooted quasi-tree is a $4$-tuple $(\cG, O, \eta, \iota)$ where $\cG = (\cV, \cE)$ is an non-oriented graph, the root $O \in \cV$ is a distinguished vertex and $\iota$ is a map $\iota: \cV \rightarrow V$ that labels vertices of $\cG$ with states in $V$.
+We call $\iota(x)$ the type of the vertex $x \in \cV$.
 Finally $\eta$ is a map $\eta= \cV \rightarrow \cV$, which satisfies: \begin{enumerate}[label=(\roman*)] \item $\eta$ is an involution either of $\cV$ or of $\cV \smallsetminus \{ O \}$ with no fixed point.
 The quasi-tree is called respectively \emph{two-sided} or \emph{one-sided} in these cases. \item For all $x \in \cV$, the edge $(x,\eta(x))$ is present in $\cE$.
-Such edges are called long-range edges, others are called small-range edges. \item for all $x, y \in \cV$, there is a unique family, possibly empty, of long-range edges $e_1, \ldots, e_k$ such that all paths between $x$ and $y$ of minimal length contain the edges $e_1, \ldots, e_k$. \end{enumerate} In particular, there must exist a unique sequence of long-range edges joining the root $O$ to $x$.
-If this sequence is non-empty let $x^{\circ}$ be the the endpoint of these long-range edges which is the furthest from $O$.
-We call such a vertex a \emph{center}.
-If this sequence is empty, let $x^{\circ} := O$, however the root is not considered a center.
+Such edges are called long-range edges, others are called small-range edges. \item The long-range edges give a tree-structure to $\cG$: no cycle without repeated edges contains a long-range edge. \end{enumerate}